szczeles/toolbelt/huawei-solar/README.md

-Also, optionally, it pushes all available signals (like voltage&currrent on each phase and each string, efficiency, internal temprtature) into postgresql DB.
+Also, optionally, it pushes all available signals (like voltage&currrent on each phase and each string, efficiency, internal temprtature) into PostgreSQL and InfluxDB.

 Lack of public api on FusionSolar requires simulating user login.
 The script sychronizes entire history and live data